Kaneka Corporation: History

 In 2000, the company acquired ISO 14001 certificate for its four plants located in Japan.
 In the same year, new Eperan factory in Michigan for Kaneka Texas Corporation was completed.
 The company also received ISO 9001 certificate for all related company divisions involved in making Kanelite Foam.
 In the same year, the company developed word's first non-fluorocarbon, non-halogen foaming agent type Kanelite Foam, the Type 3 insulation panel.
 In 2003, the company developed an imide film capable of forming a three-dimensional optical waveguide with a laser.
 In 2005, the company developed an industry's first acryl grafted vinyl chloride copolymer named "PRICTMER".
-One year later, in 2006, the company industrialized world's first telechelic polymer.
+One year later, in 2006, the company industrialized the world's first telechelic polyacrylate.
 In the same year, they developed a new injection molding resin by applying proprietary nanocomposite technology and developed toughness-enhancing master batches for epoxy resin.
-In 2008, the company developed a new resin with high mechanical strength and high light resistance named "ILLUMIKA", and developed world's most advanced high thermal conductive graphite sheet, named Graphinity.
+In 2008, the company developed a new resin with high mechanical strength and high light resistance named "ILLUMIKA", and developed the world's most advanced high thermal conductive graphite sheet, named Graphinity.

 In 2010, the company developed new thermally conductive plastics with electric insulating properties, and the first dual UV/moisture-curing adhesive, together with ChemTech.
 In the same year, the company formed a capital alliance with the Belgian biotechnology company Eurogentec.
 In 2011, the company developed the first completely bio-based polymer with soft and heat-resistant properties, as well as a new thermosetting imide resin for a carbon-fiber-reinforced composite material with high heat resistance.
 In 2012, the company established Kaneka Asia Co., Ltd., an Asia regional umbrella hub based in Shanghai, China, as well as the Kaneka Americas Holding, Inc., an America regional umbrella hub based in Texas, United States.
 In 2013, the company established Kaneka South America Representative Ltd. and Kaneka Foods Indonesia.
 In the same year the company founded Kaneka US Material Research Center Facility, in partnership with Texas A&M University.